Frequently Asked Questions

 Students seeking in-state residency should complete a petition for in-state residency which can be found here.

 Please note that if you are a current OSU medical student who has accepted an out-of-state seat in medical school, you will only be able to change your residency if you marry an existing Oklahoma resident.
 Students attending school full-time in Oklahoma are considered to be here for educational purposes by the Oklahoma State Regents for Higher Education and remain out-of-state as long as they are continually attending school.

 How does coursework appear on my transcript if I repeat or remediate a course?

-Students who receive a D or a U who have to remediate a course over the summer can receive a grade no higher than a C/70 percent after successful remediation.
-A grade change will be processed to change the D or U to a C on the transcript.
-Students who log in to view their unofficial transcript will see D/C or D/U or similar because the unofficial transcript serves as an historical record of what has occurred in the course.
-Only the final, updated grade of C will appear when students request an official transcript.
+Students who receive a failing grade who have to remediate a course over the summer can receive a grade no higher than a C/70 percent after successful remediation.
+A grade change will be processed to change the failing grade to a C on the transcript.

 When students have to repeat all or part of a year, their previous grades earned are excluded from their GPA; however, all grades will still appear on the transcript from the prior year or semester.
 Each course will have a transcript notation stating that it is excluded from the GPA.
 Only the new coursework from the repeat year or semester will calculate into the GPA and credit hours.

 How does academic probation appear on my transcript?